-If you suspect a student or employee has a concussion, take the following 4 steps:
+If you suspect a student or staff member has a concussion, take the following 4 steps:

-- 1. Remove the student or employee from the activity immediately.
+- 1. Remove the student or staff member from the activity immediately.
 When in doubt, sit them out. - 2.
 Ensure that the individual is evaluated by a health care professional with experience in concussion evaluations. - 3.
-If it is a student injury, inform the parents or guardians about the possible concussion.
-This is a great time to provide a fact sheet. - 4.
+If it is a student injury, inform the student's listed emergency contact about the possible concussion. - 4.
 Keep the individual out of the specified activity or task, or activities that could incur similar results.
-A designated health care professional should provide documentation that the individual is symptom-free and is OK to return.
+A designated health care professional should provide documentation that the individual is symptom-free and is medically cleared to return.